 Future exploration will focus on higher definition drilling and expanding known mineralization along strike and down dip.
 Colombian Mines will also focus on higher-grade fault zone hosted (vein-style) gold zones with particular focus on the high grade Culebra zone.
 This type of mineralization has been both prospected and mined at Yarumalito and in the Marmato District for hundreds of years, and has the potential to add higher-grade material to any NI 43-101 compliant resource estimates.

 Robert G. Carrington, BSc., PGeo, QP – President, CEO, and Director

-Mr. Carrington has over thirty years experience in all facets of the exploration and mining industry, as well as in production and executive management.
+Robert Carrington has over thirty years’ experience in all facets of the exploration and mining industry, as well as in production and executive management.
 He is the former CEO, Director, of Gold Canyon Resources, and the founder of Colombian Mines.

-Mr. Cross is a Certified General Accountant (“CGA”) and is a partner in the CGA firm of Cross Davis & Company LLP.
-Mr. Cross began his accounting career in 1997 and obtained his CGA designation in 2004.
-The Board welcomes Mr. Cross to Colombian Mines’s management team.
+David Cross is a Certified General Accountant and is a partner in the CGA firm of Cross Davis & Company LLP.
+Cross began his accounting career in 1997 and obtained his CGA designation in 2004.

 Donn Burchill – Independent Director